 - Data obtained from .gov, .org, and .edu sites tend to be more defensible for intelligence analysis than media sources.

-Scope note
+Scope note:

-Use the scope note (or preface, appendix, or section your agency prefers) to explain what attributes you used to compile your data set.
+Use the scope note (or preface, appendix, source summary, or section your agency prefers) to explain what attributes you used to compile your data set.
 Delineate your sources, their validity, credibility, and bias; note data that may be missing and how you accounted for gaps; include your date range; and add links (and possible, full URLs for those reading a non-Web version of your report), so your readers can access your data.